bdim404/music-download-telegram-bot/README.md

 # AMdlBOT
- Downloads apple music telegram bot
+An Apple Music Telegram bot downloader by Python.